RenderKit/openvkl/README.md

 example renderers to demonstrate how to best use the Open VKL API.

 ## Version History

+### Open VKL 0.9.0 (alpha)

+  - Added support for VDB sparse structured volumes (`"vdb"` volume type)
+  - Added `vdb_util` library to simplify instantiation of VDB volumes, and support loading of .vdb files using OpenVDB
+  - Added `VKLObserver` and associated APIs, which may used by volume types to pass information back to the application
+      - A `LeafNodeAccess` observer is provided for VDB volumes to support on-demand loading of leaf nodes
+  - Structured regular volumes:
+      - Up to 6x performance improvement for scalar iterator initialization
+      - Up to 2x performance improvement for scalar iterator iteration
+  - General improvements to the CMake Superbuild for building Open VKL and all associated dependencies
+  - Allowing instantiation of ISPC driver for any supported SIMD width (in addition to the default automatically selected width)
+  - Volume type names are now camelCase (legacy snake\_case type names are deprecated), impacting `structuredRegular` and `structuredSpherical` volumes
+  - Enabling `flushDenormals` driver mode by default
+  - Aligning public `vkl_vvec3f[4,8,16]` and `vkl_vrange1f[4,8,16]`
+    types
+  - Added `VKL_LOG_NONE` log level
+  - Fixed bug in `vklExamples` which could lead to improper rendering on macOS Catalina
+  - Fixed bug in unstructured volume interval iterator which could lead to errors with some combinations of lane masks
+  - Now providing binary releases for Linux, macOS, and Windows

 ### Open VKL 0.8.0 (alpha)